To run the workflow, go to:

 The parameters that can be set are:

-- Ambiguous trim: if checked, this option trims the sequence ends based on the presence of ambiguous nucleotides (typically N).
+- Trim ambiguous nucleotides: if checked, this option trims the sequence ends based on the presence of ambiguous nucleotides (typically N).

-- Ambiguous limit: defines the maximal number of ambiguous nucleotides allowed in the sequence after trimming.
+- Maximum number of ambiguities: defines the maximal number of ambiguous nucleotides allowed in the sequence after trimming.

-- Quality trim: if checked, and if the sequence files contain quality scores from a base-caller algorithm, this information can be used for trimming sequence ends.
+- Trim using quality scores: if checked, and if the sequence files contain quality scores from a base-caller algorithm, this information can be used for trimming sequence ends.